ojoaoscode/ojoaovs/README.md

 ## Hi!👋
 I'm a developer in development.

--- Studying: Javascript and PHP.
+-- Studying: Javascript, PHP and Delphi.

 -- Experience: HTML, CSS, PHP and Graphic Design.